-The report is split into three sections: Section A details our remuneration background statement disclosures, Section B gives an overview of our remuneration policy and Section C addresses the implementation of the remuneration policy in 2018.
+The report is split into three sections: section A details our remuneration background statement disclosures, section B gives an overview of our remuneration policy and section C addresses implementation of the remuneration policy in 2019.

 Section A: Remuneration background statement disclosures

 I am pleased to present the committee's report on remuneration.
 Our report and disclosures fully comply with regulatory and statutory provisions relating to remuneration governance in all the countries in which we operate.
 This report is aligned to the principles and recommended practices of the King IV Report on Corporate Governance of South Africa (King IV) and as part of our commitment to good corporate governance.

 Sappi Limited's AGM was held on 06 February 2019 and ordinary resolutions endorsing the remuneration policy and implementation reports were passed with 95.94% and 93.43% majorities, respectively.
 This vote by our shareholders is an endorsement of Sappi's good governance and disclosure.

 Following positive feedback and support from our shareholders, we have further improved the following in the 2019 report:

 - Disclosed reasons why Performance Share Plan (PSP) allocations were being adjusted up or down